Twisted Graded Categories: Introduction

 \subsection{Braiding}

-The construction of twisted graded categories provides with a handful of different symmetric monoidal categories that are isomorphic as monoidal categories.
-The difference between such symmetric monoidal structures is exhibited in their braiding.
-That is, the different identifications of objects of the form
+The construction of twisted graded categories gives rise to several different symmetric monoidal structures that are isomorphic as monoidal categories.
+The distinction between such symmetric monoidal structures lies in their braiding; that is, the different identifications of objects of the form